-In another study (3), researchers compared the training benefit of running and cycling intervals.
-The end result was: 4-weeks of bike interval training (7 x 5mins at 85% HRmax), improved running performance in a group of moderate to well-trained triathletes.
+In another study (4), researchers compared the training benefit of running and cycling intervals.
+The result was 4-weeks of bike interval training (7 x 5mins at 85% HRmax), improved running performance in a group of moderate to well-trained triathletes.

 The researchers noted that the equivalent running intervals appeared to result in greater levels of accumulated fatigue compared with cycling intervals.

-This suggests that cycling intervals may benefit runners by allowing a greater interval duration with less fatigue accumulation.
+This shows that cycling intervals may benefit runners by allowing a greater interval duration with less fatigue.

 Now let’s move on to cycling interval sessions for runners…

-Firstly, I’m not an elite cyclist, and I don’t claim to be exceptional on the bike.
-Having said that, my cycling is currently at slightly higher level than my running (sub 16min 5k as a 40+yr old).
-And, I have spent periods of training time where I’ve taken cycling training seriously as both a triathlete and duathlete.
+First, I’m not an elite cyclist.
+My cycling is currently at a slightly higher level than my running (sub 16min 5k as a near V45).
+And I have spent periods of training time where I’ve taken cycling training seriously as both a triathlete and duathlete.
 I’ve also had training periods where cycling has been a greater focus than running, putting in significant amounts of training time on the bike.

-Whilst I can’t guarantee that these cycling workouts will work for everyone, most runners should see a benefit.
-They’re likely less beneficial for elite runners, especially those whose main strength is running efficiency.
-If on the other hand you’re strength is aerobic fitness, then cycling intervals may prove more beneficial.
+Whilst I can’t guarantee that these cycling workouts will work for every runner, most runners will find these beneficial.
+They’re slightly less valuable for elite runners, and those whose major strength is running economy.
+If your strength is aerobic fitness, then cycling intervals may prove more beneficial.

-These can be particularly useful substitute for running intervals, especially if you’re unable to run due to a running injury.
-For instance, I’ve used these when I had a soleus injury that prevented me running but was fine when cycling.
+These can be an excellent substitute for running intervals.
+For instance, I’ve used these when I had a soleus injury that prevented me from running.
 They can also be useful if you’re prone to running injuries during intense training.

-So, here’s the cycling workouts I’ve found most beneficial for running.
+So, here are the cycling workouts I’ve found most beneficial for running.

 - Supra-Threshold Cycling Intervals